 Google Classroom Resources

-Within 7 business days of when you register and pay you will be emailed a Google Classroom invitation.
-As we are using Google Classroom, only students that provide a Gmail address can be added, please ensure you input only a Gmail on shop.hosacanada.org.
+Within 7 business days of registration and payment, you will be emailed a Google Classroom invitation.
+As we are using Google Classroom, only students that provide a Gmail address can be added.
+Thus, please ensure you input only a Gmail when you register.

 The Google Classroom resources include slideshows with the content that we have been informed you will be tested on.
 They also include practice quizzes, skill videos, and most important your event guidelines that inform you how your event will run at the conferences.

-How to open your Google Classroom invite: Log out of all Gmail accounts, login with the Gmail you indicated on shop.hosacanada.org, and open the invite.
+How to open your Google Classroom invite: Log out of all Gmail accounts, login with the Gmail you indicated during registration, and open the invite.

 What to do if it has been more than 7 business days and you have not received your invite: Check your spam folder, go to Google Classroom and sign in with the personal Gmail you registered with, at the top click on “menu”, scroll down and go to settings, turn on “Receive email notifications”, send us an email at email@example.com asking for the Google Classroom invite to be resent to you (provide your name, email, and event).

-If you change your event, you must change it on shop.hosacanada.org, and send us an email at firstname.lastname@example.org asking for new resources to be sent (provide your name, email, and event).
+If you change your event, you must send us an email at firstname.lastname@example.org asking for new resources to be sent (provide your name, email, and event).

 There are a variety of techniques and methods students can use to prepare for their event at HOSA Canada.
 Here are a few engaging and effective ways to study before FLC and SLC!